Happiness Can Be a Limitation

 Consider this:

-• Is beginning a new work genuinely uncomfortable, or is it merely unfamiliar ?
+- Is beginning a new job genuinely uncomfortable, or is it merely unfamiliar?

-• Is it awkward to set limits, or is it the fear of change?
+- Is setting boundaries awkward, or is it the fear of change?

-Toxic Positivity overlooks the actual problems we encounter.
+Toxic positivity overlooks the actual problems we encounter.
 We end up pushing aside our true emotions when we attempt to create happiness in every circumstance, which might ultimately make things worse.
-It’s ok to feel depressed occasionally because life can be messy.
-Not every day will be happy or prosperous.
-When we tell ourselves over and over again to “stay positive” in the face of adversity, we begin to ignore the feelings that are trying to tell us something crucial.
+It’s okay to feel down sometimes—life is unpredictable, and not every day will be happy or prosperous.

-It’s normal to experience sadness, anxiety, or frustration as a human.
-Allowing yourself to experience such feelings is a sign that you understand that life isn’t flawless and that’s acceptable.
-You genuinely create space for healing and growth when you give yourself permission to experience those emotions.
+Allowing yourself to experience sadness, anxiety, or frustration is a sign of emotional intelligence.
+You genuinely create space for healing and growth when you give yourself permission to feel your emotions.
 To be truly emotionally healthy, one must experience all kinds of emotions rather than striving for constant happiness.
-There will be difficult days, and experiencing sadness does not indicate weakness or inadequacy.

-Ultimately, genuine happiness stems from striking a balance between not forcing oneself to always be positive and accepting that it’s acceptable to feel awful when things are difficult in life.
-Releasing yourself from poisonous positivity allows you to truly embrace life and all of its highs and lows.
+Ultimately, happiness and well-being stem from striking a balance between not forcing oneself to always be positive and accepting that it’s okay to feel bad when life gets tough.
+Releasing yourself from toxic positivity allows you to truly embrace life and all of its highs and lows.

 Conclusion